For the latest updates, visit: www.heiditworek.com

 Dr. Heidi Tworek works on media, international organizations, and transatlantic relations.
 She is a member of the Science and Technology Studies program, the Language Science Initiative, and the Institute for European Studies at UBC.
 She is a visiting fellow at the Joint Center for History and Economics at Harvard University as well as a non-resident fellow at the German Marshall Fund of the United States and the Canadian Global Affairs Institute.

-Heidi's book, News from Germany: The Competition to Control World Communications, 1900-1945 was published in 2019 by Harvard University Press.
-In March 2018, she published a co-edited volume, entitled Exorbitant Expectations: International Organizations and the Media in the Nineteenth and Twentieth Centuries.
-She is also the co-editor of The Routledge Companion to the Makers of Global Business, due to appear in autumn 2019.
-Heidi's many book chapters and journal articles have appeared in venues including Journal of Global History, Journal of Policy History, Business History Review, Journalism Studies, German History and Enterprise & Society.
+Heidi's book, News from Germany: The Competition to Control World Communications, 1900-1945 was published in March 2019 by Harvard University Press.
+It has been reviewed in publications like the Financial Times, Nature, and the Washington Post and received coverage in the Vancouver Sun and Der Tagesspiegel.
+In 2018, she published a co-edited volume, entitled Exorbitant Expectations: International Organizations and the Media in the Nineteenth and Twentieth Centuries.
+She is also the co-editor of The Routledge Companion to the Makers of Global Business (2019).
+Heidi's many book chapters and journal articles have appeared in venues including American Historical Review, Journal of Global History, Journal of Policy History, Business History Review, Journalism Studies, German History and Enterprise & Society.
 She is a co-editor of Journal of Global History.
 Her further research interests include contemporary media and communications, German and transatlantic politics, the digital economy, the history of technology, legal history, digital history, the history of health, and higher education.

 Her writing has been published in English and German in major magazines and newspapers, including Foreign Affairs, Washington Post, The Atlantic, Politico, The Globe and Mail, Columbia Journalism Review, War on the Rocks, Wired, Nieman Journalism Lab, Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung, Der Tagesspiegel, ZEIT, Internationale Politik, and The Conversation.
 Heidi also appears regularly on national radio and television in the United States, Canada, the United Kingdom, and Germany.